ifBars/VRChat-ProTVConvertor/README.md

  USAGE:

-	Enter a single, full youtube URL to add one to the list of URLS Optionally, add a prefix to put before the youtube links (IE: https://nextnex.com/?url=) Press add link to add the one link
+	Run setup.exe to install, optionally create a shortcut for UrlArray.application Enter a single, full youtube URL to add one to the list of URLS Optionally, add a prefix to put before the youtube links (IE: https://nextnex.com/?url=) Press add link to add the one link